dowjones/tokendito/docs/README.md

 Gets an STS token to use with the AWS CLI and SDK.

 options:
-  -h, --help            show this help message and exit --version             Displays version and exit --configure           Prompt user for configuration parameters --username OKTA_USERNAME
+  -h, --help            show this help message and exit.
+  --version             Displays version and exit.
+  --configure           Prompt user for configuration parameters.
+  --username OKTA_USERNAME
                         username to log in to Okta.
 You can also use the TOKENDITO_OKTA_USERNAME environment variable.
   --password OKTA_PASSWORD